 Every year, a number of new real estate agents hit the market with impeccable optimism.
 A large number of them, however, also quit just after their first two years.
-Interestingly, that data don’t blame the lack of money in the industry.
+Interestingly, the data doesn’t show that this is caused by a lack of income.
 Not when the market is paying agents an average hourly rate of $17.73, without accounting the commissions and bonuses.
 With that kind of potential income at stake, it begs the question why do real estate agents fail?

 What’s the secret to a successful real estate career?

 Studies show that even with such promise, hardly 10% of all real estate agents make more than $110,000.
 This is primarily because only some agents are willing to put in that extra work that others won’t.
 It’s not entirely about the unwillingness of those who fail.
 A number of people who take their jobs seriously and are committed to also putting in some extra effort still fail because of the lack of awareness or other factors.